IndexOffy/tor-network-api/README.md

 ![GitHub](https://img.shields.io/github/license/IndexOffy/tor-network-api?style=flat-square)

+## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the GPL-3.0 license.

 **RESOURCES**